Incremental Approximate Maximum Flow via Residual Graph Sparsification: Introduction

 The second approach would be to use a \emph{fully dynamic} directed $s\to t$ reachability data structure.
 This would solve the above problem, as an augmentation in the residual graph can be simulated using $O(n)$ directed edge deletions and insertions.
 However, fully dynamic $s \to t$ reachability is known to admit strong conditional lower bounds -- for any $\eta > 0$, no algorithm can achieve $O(n^{1-\eta})$ worst-case update time and $O(n^{2-\eta})$ worst-case query time, assuming the OMv conjecture~\cite{HKNS15omv}.

 Interestingly, we show that the first approach can be extended to the incremental setting if we relax our algorithm to maintain a \emph{$(1-\eps)$-approximate} $s$-$t$ max flow instead of an exact one.
-The high-level reason why is as follows: To show that at least $F^*/2^i$ of the augmentations are found in the sampled graph of size $2^{i-1} \rho$, Karger and Levine prove that when at least $F^*/2^i$ of the max flow still remains to be augmented, a sampled graph of size $2^{i-1}\rho $ suffices to preserve the existence of an augmenting path whp.
+The high-level reason why is as follows: To show that at least $F^*/2^i$ of the augmentations are found in the sampled graph of size $2^{i-1} \rho$, Karger and Levine prove that when at least $F^*/2^i$ of the max flow still remains to be augmented, a sampled graph of size $2^{i-1}\rho $ suffices to preserve the existence of an augmenting path with high probability\footnote{For us, high probability refers to the failure probability being $\le 4/n$.}.
 For our setting, if we want to maintain a $(1-\eps)$-approximate max flow, the above claim with $i = \log (1/\eps)$ tells us that it suffices to maintain a sparsifier with just $O(n \log (n) / \eps)$ edges incrementally.
 This then removes the need to augment on an $\Omega(m)$-edge graph which lets us circumvent the above barrier.
 While incrementally maintaining the sparsifier used by Karger and Levine would be highly non-trivial, we show that we can both efficiently maintain a different sparsifier incrementally, and that the new sparsifier is powerful enough to recover the guarantees required for the KL approach to work (at the cost of a $\log n$ factor in the sparsifier size).

 The challenge of incrementally maintaining the KL sparsifier is due to its fragility under edge insertions.
 The KL sampling depends on a parameter called the \emph{strong connectivity} of an edge~\cite{BK15sampling}, and in the incremental setting, a single edge insertion could modify the strong connectivities (and thus the sampling probabilities) of \emph{all} other edges of the graph.
 As a result, no existing algorithm can even just maintain the sampling probabilities, let alone maintain an actual sample from the corresponding distribution.
 The same issue arises for other well-known connectivity measures used for sampling such as edge-connectivity~\cite{FHHP19sparsification} and effective resistances~\cite{SS11sparse}, and even maintaining approximations to them is quite involved~\cite{DurfeeGGP18, DGGP19schur, CGH20dynjtree, GaoLP21}.
 Instead, our key observation is to use \emph{Nagamochi-Ibaraki (NI) indices}~\cite{NI92sparsify} for our sampling because of their resilience to incremental updates.